AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW-1.md

 sub_array = array[[2, 4, -2]] # select the second, the fourth, and the second last element of the array
 {% endhighlight %}

 Let's take it to the next dimension (two to begin with).
-Selecting a single element in a 2D matrix can be done by specifying the line and the row index separated by a comma.
+Selecting a single element in a 2D matrix can be done by specifying the row and the col index separated by a comma.

 {% highlight Python %}
 element = array_2D[3, 4] # select the element in the 4th row of the 5th column